 Great ELL Items from Kenneth Beare

-Teaching English well requires knowledge of many different factors including an understanding of multiple intelligences, the difference between teaching absolute and false beginners, how to teach English for varied learning objectives and more.
-If you are teaching classes, classroom management will be key to making sure things go smoothly.
+The Art of Teaching English One to One Teaching English well requires knowledge of many different factors including an understanding of multiple intelligences, the difference between teaching absolute and false beginners, how to teach English for varied learning objectives and more.
+If you are teaching classes, classroom management will be key to making sure things go smoothly. |

-You'll need to ask questions to get a conversation started.
+Getting the Conversation Going: Asking Questions You'll need to ask questions to get a conversation started.
 Here are 50 basic English questions to get things going.
-You can also check appropriate responses to these basic questions with this question and response quiz.
+You can also check appropriate responses to these basic questions with this question and response quiz. |

 Don't forget to review basic grammar before you begin your new course.
 It will help you understand what you know and don't know.
-Here are review quizzes by level: beginner review, intermediate review, advanced review
+Here are review quizzes by level: beginner review, intermediate review, advanced review See More About: english grammar |

-Learning English for advanced level learners includes everything you or your student needs to continue refining English skills including grammar explanations, vocabulary building exercises, TOEFL and Cambridge Exam practice, writing materials, listening and reading comprehension, as well as other reference materials and free lesson plans.
+Learning English for the Advanced Level - ESL EFL Advanced English Learning English for advanced level learners includes everything you or your student needs to continue refining English skills including grammar explanations, vocabulary building exercises, TOEFL and Cambridge Exam practice, writing materials, listening and reading comprehension, as well as other reference materials and free lesson plans. |

 Monday, August 15, 2011